soundasleep/jevon.org/wiki/git.md

 # Merge any branch into any other branch without later breaking history.
 In Git you can't ever merge a branch into another branch because this will mess up history, and possibly cause a commit loop in the future.
 # SVN can never have a commit loop unless you're really trying hard (and editing metadata manually).
 # Have multiple mainlines.
 In Git you can only ever have one mainline otherwise you risk having commit loops.
 # Revert a merge before it's pushed using a standard command.
 You have to use `git reset --hard COMMIT_HASH`.
+(Maybe `git reset â€”soft origin/master` works?
+Thanks @four_seven)

 ==Things you should never do==